 Some of these questions may seem basic and you would think they should be included in any kind of agreement, but you would be shocked and surprised at what is and what isn't included in contracts and statements of work.

 The sole purpose of this guide is to help you be a better consumer of marketing services and to hold those in this industry accountable for their behavior.
-We firmly believe that you deserve to work with a better class of marketer and if this guide helps you make a smarter decision, we all win.If you want help developing a list of questions for your own company, need a sanity check on a potential vendor, or if you want to know how we could help you, please drop me a line here or you can schedule a free 20-minute consultation and pick a time to chat that works with your schedule.
+We firmly believe that you deserve to work with a better class of marketer and if this guide helps you make a smarter decision, we all win.If you want help developing a list of questions for your own company, need a sanity check on a potential vendor, or if you want to know how we could help you, please drop me a line here and we'll find a time to chat.